 - $1,000 No-Limit Hold’em: $2,511

-Apart from this, some reports claim that her best live cash earnings were $32,166.
+The mentioned sum of $5,566 is her best live cash prize, and her live earnings in total are $23,358.
 Not long ago, she was seen during the 2018 PokerStars EPT Prague.
-Here, she was doing well for a better part of the game.
+Here, she was doing well for the better part of the game.
 But at one point, as she was going all-in, her opponent prevailed over her with a stronger hand.

 It’s Still Not the End

 With the spotlight on feminism, there’s been an intense debate among pundits as to why we don’t see a lot of female poker players.
 More often than not, their opinions vary.
 Nevertheless, they are hopeful that we all are going to see more women during tournaments, including the popular WSOP main event.
-For the time being, it remains to be seen just how far ladies will go in this world.
+For the time being, it remains to be seen just how far ladies will go up the world poker ladders.
+Geller’s husband is a prime example that female poker players have their place under the poker sun, as Antonius learned the ropes from Harman.